 Bangladesh is a critically important neighbor for India, and one with great impact on India—both positive and potentially negative.
 On the positive side, Bangladesh is a country of approximately 160 million people making great progress on human development, with an economy consistently growing between five and six percent, and with ambitions to reach lower-middle income levels by 2021.

-Jacques Berlinerblau leads a conversation on the Nyon Process and international efforts to engage Salafis in dialogue, as part of CFR's Religion and Foreign Policy Conference Call series.
+Jacques Berlinerblau leads a conversation on secularism in the United States and abroad, as part of CFR's Religion and Foreign Policy Conference Call series.

 The authors argue that it is essential to begin working now to expand and establish rules and norms governing armed drones, thereby creating standards of behavior that other countries will be more likely to follow.